The question of interest is fundamentally linked to the time lags that exist in all arbitration proceedings.

 In the lost profit approach, using compound interest is tantamount to acknowledging that an investor never lets his or her money 'sleep' in an account without receiving interest.
 This calculation method is thus realistic and in keeping with the business world.

-Moreover, compound interest compensates for the unjustified enrichment of the state, which has had the opportunity to put the money of which it deprived the investor to work in order to generate interest.
+Moreover, compound interest compensates for the unjustified enrichment of the state, which has had the opportunity to put the money of which it deprived the investor to work to generate interest.

 However, the discretionary powers of tribunals in this matter remain intact.
 It may thus be regretted that, in the famous Yukos v.
 Russia case, the arbitration tribunal, while acknowledging that compound interest was now the subject of jurisprudence constante, decided to resort to simple interest for the pre-award interest: